juppifluppi/tclint/README.md

 # TC/L interaction probability model
-Python web app and script to compute probability of interaction of a molecule with taurocholate/lecithin at pH 6.5, based on two descriptors: logD and CrippenMR.
+Python web app and local command-line script to compute probability of interaction of a molecule with taurocholate/lecithin at pH 6.5, based on two descriptors: logD and CrippenMR.
 The model is inspired by [Mol.
 Pharmaceutics 2022, 19, 2868−2876](https://doi.org/10.1021/acs.molpharmaceut.2c00227) but was built with descriptors from rdkit/scopy instead of MOE/PaDEL, using logD for pH 7.4 instead of 7.0.
 For the same traning/validation set similar statistics are retrieved (balanced accuracy: 0.86/0.83, AUC: 0.93/0.93).

 Statistics regarding the similarity of the compound's properties (logD/CrippenMR) and chemical structure (SDC applicability domain metric, [J. Chem.
 Inf.
 Model.
 2019, 59, 1, 181–189](https://doi.org/10.1021/acs.jcim.8b00597)) in relation to the training set are listed to further assess predictability.